ku-sldg/am-cakeml/README.md

 ### Configuration
 From the build directory, type `ccmake ..` to bring up the configuration GUI.
 Hovering over a variable displays some documentation at the bottom of the screen.
 After you make changes, press `c` then `g` to save your changes.

 This manual configuration should not be necessary for most builds.
-It may be necessary if you want to use a C compiler other than your default compiler, if your cake files are in an unexpected location, if you want to cross-compile, etc.
+It may be necessary if you want to use a C compiler other than your default compiler, change the compile flags, cross-compile, etc.

 # Misc.